stencila/encoda/tests/document/fixtures/heading/md/heading-export.md

 # Heading 2

-Setext-style headers are “underlined” using equal signs (for first-level headers) and dashes (for second-level headers).
+Setext-style headers can be imported but get exported as Atx-style.DocumentMdConverter

 ## Heading 2.1